keystonejs/keystone/packages/create-keystone-app/README.md

 # Create Keystone App

-A CLI for Keystone 5 to help generate starter apps.
+A CLI for KeystoneJS to help generate starter apps.

 ## Usage